 Based on that assessment, the treatment you provide will help with technique correction and preventative strategies to reduce the likelihood of injury recurrence.

 Return to Sport or Work

-Depending on the demands of your chosen sport or your job, you may require specific sport-specific or work-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport or employment.
-While flat feet themselves can be pain-free, for some people, the pain it causes can hamper their working and active life.
+Depending on the demands of your chosen sport or job, you may require specific sport-specific or work-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport or employment.
+While flat feet can be pain-free, for some people, the pain it causes can hamper their working and active life.
 Specific focus will apply to control your foot arch through particular activities that are causing you discomfort.

 Your physiotherapist will discuss your goals, time frames and training schedules with you to optimise your complete and triumphant return to sport or work.
 Work-related injuries will often require a discussion between your doctor, rehabilitation counsellor or employer.